 Vendors are crucial to business operations, and your relationships with them may suffer if you pay them late.
-A faster payment process is sure to make your vendors happy, which is great if you want to maintain a lasting relationship with them.
+A faster payment process will make your vendors happy, which is great if you want to maintain a lasting relationship with them.
 This assures you of a smooth supply chain.

 On a related note, some vendors offer discounts for early payers.
 With the help of a DMS, you can always qualify for these discounts and save a lot of money.

-Recording, organizing, storing, and retrieving paper documents take up a lot of your staff’s time and energy.
-In a year, your staff will spend several hours just doing these instead of focusing on higher-value tasks.
+Recording, organizing, storing and retrieving paper documents take up a lot of your staff’s time and energy.
+In a year, your staff will spend several hours just doing this instead of focusing on higher-value tasks.

 As previously mentioned, a DMS automates these processes, accomplishing within seconds what human workers would normally take minutes to do.
 In fact, PaperSave allows users to capture data using their phone’s camera.
-The data is converted into electronic files, which are then sorted and stored in cloud servers.
+The data is converted into electronic files to be sorted and stored in cloud servers.

 Retrieval is also a breeze.
-Your staff can search for the document they need as easily as if they were searching on Google.
-All they need to do is input pertinent values, such as details contained in the document.
+Your staff can search for the document needed as easily as searching on Google.
+They simply need to input pertinent values, such as details contained in the document.

 Did you know that you spend an average of $80 on paper for each of your employees every year?
-Also, did you know that most of this paper ends up going to waste?
-A DMS lets you go paperless, which saves you a lot of money on paper and related expenses, such as printer inks, storage cabinets, and courier fees.
+Also, did you know that most of this paper goes to waste?
+A DMS lets you go paperless, saving you a lot of money on paper and related expenses, such as printer inks, storage cabinets, and courier fees.

 Paper documents are easily damaged or stolen.
 Considering how data security is crucial to regulatory compliance in industries like healthcare and finance, using paper documents is clearly disadvantageous.